 In such a case the injury suffered by the private person or business is said to “differ in kind” rather than “degree” from that suffered by the general public.
 A private person or company who sustains special and direct harm because of a public nuisance created by a public entity potentially has a claim against the city, town, or village that created such a nuisance — however, this does not apply if the Commonwealth of Massachusetts creates the public nuisance, per sovereign immunity.

-Examples of a Public Nuisance
+Public Nuisance Examples

 A Public nuisance can take many forms but some of the most common public nuisance examples include the following:

-• Obstructing a public way (streets, sidewalks, highway) with personal property such as a motor vehicle.
+- Obstructing a public way (streets, sidewalks, highway) with personal property such as a motor vehicle.

-• Obstructing a watercourse that causes the water to flow onto a public way, such as blocking the flow of a river or stream, resulting in the flooding of a highway.
+- Obstructing a watercourse that causes the water to flow onto a public way, such as blocking the flow of a river or stream, resulting in the flooding of a highway.

-• A manufacturer polluting a river used by a town as a water source.
+- A manufacturer polluting a river used by a town as a water source.

-• An industry releasing fumes into the environment, which travels to nearby cities and towns.
+- An industry releasing fumes into the environment, which travels to nearby cities and towns.

-• Factory constantly causing noise pollution that affects surrounding residential areas.
+- Factory constantly causing noise pollution that affects surrounding residential areas.

-If you believe that a public nuisance case has harmed you, be sure to get in touch with the experienced public nuisance lawyers of Calabrese Law Associates in the Greater Boston Areaas soon as possible to get advice on how to proceed with recovering for the injuries you have suffered.
+If you believe that a public nuisance case has harmed you, be sure to get in touch with the experienced public nuisance lawyers of Calabrese Law Associates in the Greater Boston Area, as soon as possible to get advice on how to proceed with recovering for the injuries you have suffered.

 Elements of a Public Nuisance